US military conducts airstrike against ISIS-K planner - KTVZ

 By Jamie Crawford and Oren Liebermann, CNN

-The US has conducted an apparently successful airstrike against an ISIS-K planner, a spokesman for US Central Command said in a statement late Friday.
+The US has conducted an airstrike against an ISIS-K planner, US Central Command said in a statement Friday.

 White House press secretary Jen Psaki said in a statement earlier Friday that Biden and Vice President Kamala Harris had been warned by their national security team that “another terror attack in Kabul is likely.”

+Biden and his team are now bracing for the possibility of another terrorist attack in the final days of the evacuation operation.
+“The threat is still out there,” a senior White House official said.
+“It’s still heightened.”

-The US Embassy in Kabul again advised US citizens at a number of gates at the airport to “leave immediately,” citing security threats.
+The US Embassy in Kabul again on Friday advised US citizens at a number of gates at the airport to “leave immediately,” citing security threats.

 “Because of security threats at the Kabul airport, we continue to advise U.S. citizens to avoid traveling to the airport and to avoid airport gates,” the alert said.

-Note: UPDATE: This story has been updated with US Central Command’s corrected spelling of the Nangarhar Province.